Derek Zahn on my personal knol:

 DeleteBlock this userReport abusive comment

-> OK - I presumed oxytocin effects might be linked to your health and confidence.
+I presumed oxytocin effects might be linked to your health and

 Another thing that article totally misinterpreted is the fact the oxytocin is anti-addictive.